 Both the Answer and the Answer Truth Edition have a slightly more old-school design than the Westone’s and Shure’s of this world but they are incredibly solid and well made.

 These are not run-of-the-mill round type IEM chassis with a 10mm driver stuck in it; you can get that anywhere at a much cheaper price.
 Both these units are in fact handcrafted in house and designed in house and as such reflect a much higher standard of finish that I actually expected.

 Dita has machined these units from solid T6 aluminum blocks with no plastics to minimize unwanted colorations from the materials themselves during playback.
 Both have very clean lines, a quality raised logo created with a laser and chemical etching process on the front plate that is free of blemishes and with easily distinguishable left and right markings.

 Both are also heavier than normal shells so these are by no means lithe and discreet products like say, a W60.

 The good news is they can take a bit of a beating and still perform 100%.
 I should know, I have dropped them on more than one occasion and our cat has tried to chew them up with no success.
 If they can pass the gravity and pet test then they get my vote.

-Both Dita’s in-house 10mm dynamic drivers that are designed specifically to be able to cover a very wide range of frequency as well as keep a decent speed by using lightweight rigid or stiffened design.
+Both Dita’s in-house 10mm dynamic drivers are designed specifically to be able to cover a very wide range of frequencies as well as keep a decent speed by using lightweight rigid or stiffened design.
 These are also drivers that Dita claim will match with any genre and run out of just about any source.